Documentation, Reference Materials and Tutorials for WPForms

 Ask for Consent

-Before collecting or storing user data under GDPR, you would need to request their consent.
+Before collecting or storing user data under GDPR, you would need to request their explicit consent and explain why you need this information in plain language.
 The easiest way to do this is by adding a checkbox to your form.

 Be Prepared for Entry Data Requests